Tongoni Ruins

-The Tongoni Ruins (Magofu ya kale ya Tongoni in Swahili) are a 15th century Swahili ruins of a mosque and forty tombs located in Tongoni ward in Tanga District inside Tanga Region of Tanzania.
+The Tongoni Ruins (Magofu ya kale ya Tongoni in Swahili) are a 15th-century Swahili ruins of a mosque and forty tombs located in Tongoni ward in Tanga District inside Tanga Region of Tanzania.
+The largest and possibly most significant Swahili site in Tanzania is Tongoni, which is located 25 km north of the Pangani River.
+Overlooking Mtangata Bay, about forty standing tombs and a Friday mosque of the "northern" style occupy a third of a hectare.
+People from the area continue to worship there spiritually.
+They bury their departed family members to the south of the historic tombs.
 The area was a different place four to five centuries ago.
 Contrary to its almost unnoticed presence today, it was a prosperous and a respected Swahili trading centre during the 15th century.
 Most of the ruins are still not yet been uncovered.
 The site is a registered National Historic Site.